Requiem-1224/soc-lab/05-Lessons Learned/README.md

 This section is intended to support continuous improvement.

 ## 12JAN26
-- how to use github
+- confusion with getting started with and using github